 Mount Sinai voting campaign to promote early voting.
 Created for internal screen projections and posters, this piece ties iconic medical treatments to a checkmark as a kind of mashup to support the statement.

-Logo design by Worksight for an educational startup helping middle and high school students learn to express themselves through writing.
+Non-profit logo design for an educational startup helping middle and high school students learn to express themselves through writing.

 Online report for the LESPFCU including charts and graphs and highlighting their new mobile banking (cargo van) created as a mockup.
 See the full report.